The Antimicrobial Controversy

 While the debate over antibacterials and superbugs continues, what is certain in the real world, Donoghue said, is that people who use the products can end up with serious skin diseases that need an expert’s help to correct.

 Note: Vermont Soap does not support the use of Triclosan and other antimicrobial agents for daily use.
-Soap kills germs.
-For extra germ killing capacity we recommend our Tea Tree bar and liquid soaps, or the more powerful Blue Bar.
+Soap washes away germs.
+For something stronger, we recommend our Tea Tree bar and liquid soaps, or the more powerful Blue Bar.
 We also disagree with some of the dermatologists who believe eczema and dermatitis are spread by bacteria.
 While there is a bacteriological component, we believe that the culprit is often the chemicals that we put onto our skin themselves.
 One hypothesis is that we weaken and irritate our skin, kill off it’s GOOD bacteria, and are then susceptible to new infections……

 Time and again our customers write us that their skin conditions cleared up when they stopped using the common cosmetic chemicals.
 It took billions of years for the Life Force to create people.
 Why do we contaminate ourselves, our air, water, food and planet with new chemical combinations that did not exist prior to this past century?
 Perhaps we will one day evolve to better live with these chemicals, but we at Vermont Soap consider this a dangerous and foolish course.
 Vote with your wallet!
 If consumers refuse to use the people/planet threatening chemicals, companies will have to stop producing them.